isomerpages/mci-scai/_scai-questions/SCAI Question 3.md

 * **Legitimacy:** Which parties have legitimacy to establish governance mechanisms in a given jurisdictional context (government vs. non-government actors; collective or representative organisations)?
 * **Sectors and regulatory remits:** What is the optimal combination of governance and regulation designed to apply to AI horizontally vs. in specific sectors vs. in specific use cases/applications?
-* **Types of governance tools:** What is the optimal combination of different regulatory levers, such as legislation, mandatory codes of practice, voluntary frameworks, standards, and principles, public procurement rules, and other tools which can be used to achieve desired practices and outcomes?
+* **Types of governance tools:** What is the optimal combination of different regulatory levers, such as legislation, mandatory codes of practice, voluntary frameworks, standards and principles, public procurement rules, and other tools which can be used to achieve desired practices and outcomes?
 * **Points of intervention:** What is the optimal combination of structures and measures that target different stages in the AI lifecycle, different segments in the AI value chain, and should these be implemented as ex ante requirements (e.g. as preconditions for licensing or regulatory approval) or as ex post actions (e.g. requirements to take remedial actions after the fact)?
-* **Levels of governance:** What is the optimal combination of municipal, national, regional, and international measures?
-To what extent is international alignment or harmonisation desirable and achievable (as opposed to instances of divergence that are unavoidable due to fundamental differences in political ideologies and values, and respect for state sovereignty)?
+* **Levels of governance:** What is the optimal combination of municipal, national, regional, and international/global measures?
+To what extent is international/global alignment or harmonisation desirable and achievable (as opposed to instances of divergence that are unavoidable due to fundamental differences in political ideologies and values, and respect for state sovereignty)?
 * **Accountability:** What do enforcement and accountability look like?
 Who should be responsible for enforcement, and what mechanisms are appropriate (e.g. criminal sanctions, regulatory penalties, access blocks and bans)?

 #### Indicators of Progress